-Limitation on the Use of Certain Courses.
-If otherwise acceptable, certain courses may be used toward meeting residence and credit-hour requirements for the Master's degree under the following limitations:
+Limitations on the Use of Transfer, Extension and Certain Other Courses.
+If otherwise acceptable, certain courses may be used toward meeting credit-hour requirements for the Master's degree under the following limitations:

-- 1. Not more than 6 hours of extension credit, including any Problems (685) courses taken by a student not then in residence at the University. - 2.
-Not more than 6 hours of resident weekend courses. - 3.
-Not more than 6 hours of workshop courses. - 4.
-Not more than 8 hours each of research (691), special problems (685), or research methods, nor more than 12 hours of any combination of these. - 5.
-Not more than 2 hours of seminar. - 6.
-Not more than 15 hours of any combination of the above. - 7.
-Not more than 8 hours of advanced undergraduate courses (300 or 400 designation) may be used for graduate credit on any Master's degree program.
-Exceptions will be permitted only in unusual cases and only when approved on the official degree program or by petition to the Dean of the Graduate College.
+- 1. Not more than a total of 12 hours of transfer credit and of credit for extension courses taken under the direction of Texas A&M University (including problems courses (685) taken by a student while not in residence on the Main Campus).
+Extension courses taken at institutions other than those of the Texas A&M University System are not transferable for graduate credit. - 2.
+Not more than 8 hours each of research (691), special problems (685) or research methods-nor more than 12 hours of any combination of these. - 3.
+Not more than 2 hours of seminar. - 4.
+Not more than 8 hours of advanced undergraduate courses (300 or 400 designation). - 5.
+No credit may be obtained by correspondence study, or for any course of fewer than three weeks duration.